walien/fluent-api/README.md

 fluent-api
 ==========

-An IntelliJ (>12.0) plugin which allows to generate interfaces
+An IntelliJ (>12.0) plugin which allows to generate fluent API on POJO